PacktPublishing/CompTIA-Network-N10-009-Certification-Guide/Images/Chapter 22/readme.md

-Chapter 22 images, in color where applicable.
+Chapter 22 contains no images